GoogleCloudPlatform/cluster-toolkit/examples/README.md

 terraform -chdir=image-builder-001/cluster validate
 terraform -chdir=image-builder-001/cluster apply

-# When you are done you can clean up the resources
+# When you are done you can clean up the resources in reverse order of creation
-terraform -chdir=image-builder-001/builder-env destroy --auto-approve terraform -chdir=image-builder-001/cluster destroy --auto-approve
+terraform -chdir=image-builder-001/cluster destroy --auto-approve terraform -chdir=image-builder-001/builder-env destroy --auto-approve
 ```

 Using a custom VM image can be more scalable than installing software using